opensearch-project/documentation-website/_dashboards/discover/multi-data-sources.md

 In this tutorial we provide the steps for enabling the `data_source` setting in Dashboards; adding credentials, data source connections, and index patterns; and combining visualizations in a single dashboard.

-## Try it: Exploring multiple data sources feature in your local environment
+## Try it: Exploring the multiple data sources feature in your local environment

 This tutorial uses a preconfigured data source and index pattern, and you aren’t required to configure settings.
 However, you’ll need to enable the `data_source` setting in the configuration file before before getting started with exploring this feature.
 {: .note }